okrauskopf/Flsun_V400/README.md

 - All speeds now automatically get values derived from the main printing speed instead of fixed individual values.
 Next step is to take the speed values from the filaments so TPU or PLA and so on to get speeds correctly adjusted automatically.
 - Three walls instead of two
 - Added 0.1mm elephant foot compensation
+- The first extruder move from home is down to the edge of bed instead of center, changed in the start code

 Thanks to everyone contributing info for the V400!!